open-draft/event-contract/README.md

 I am convinced that event-based system must be as strict as possible.
 You don't want to dispatch events you don't expect to handle.
 The data transferred in those events must be clearly defined.
 Type-safety must be achieved on build-time with TypeScript.
 This is precisely what this framework does.

+While build-time type-safety is useful, it can be circumvented, opening the event contract to runtime errors.
+That's why this framework also comes with the support for a runtime schema validation for emitted data.

 ## Getting started

 ### Install